• Skip to primary navigation

 Queso Blanco can be used in the same way as feta cheese, but it may be a better choice for dishes where a creamier texture is desired.

-When substituting queso Blanco for feta cheese, it is important to note that the flavor will be milder.
+When substituting queso Blanco for feta cheese, note that the flavor will be milder.

 However, this may be desirable in some dishes.